w3c/wai-tutorials/source/tables/irregular.html.erb.md

 Irregular tables have header cells that span multiple columns and/or rows.
 The `scope` attribute can be used to define the range of data cells covered by a header cell.

-For example, a header cell that span0s three columns should be associated to data cells in this column group of three columns using the `colgroup` value in the `scope` attribute.
+For example, a header cell that spans three columns should be associated to data cells in this column group of three columns using the `colgroup` value in the `scope` attribute.
 The same principle applies to a header cell spanning multiple rows.
 It is associated with its row group by using the `scope` value of `rowgroup`.

 To associate a table header cell to a column group and/or row group using `scope`, the groups have to be explicitly defined in the table markup: